BCX18ConnectedLife/big-iot/StartUp-Guide-Consumer.md

 ### 7. Update Properties Files

-Update your Consumer ID and Secret in the `example.properties` file (see route directory of the template project)
+Update your Consumer ID and Secret in the `example.properties` file (see root directory of the template project)

-NOTE: You can copy the Consumer ID and SECRET when you open your newly created Consumer instance on the Web Portal, and then click on `Copy ID to Clipboard` and `Load Consumer Secret` followed by `Copy Secret to Clipbard` (see top right).
+NOTE: You can copy the Consumer ID and SECRET directly from the Marketplace Web Portal (e.g. https://market.big-iot.org/): Open it in the Browser, Log In and then click on `Copy ID to Clipboard` (see top right) for your Consumer ID or `Load Consumer Secret` followed by `Copy Secret to Clipbard` for your Consumer Secret.

 ### 8. Edit the Example Consumer Java application